gorse-io/docs/src/docs/concepts/data-source.md

 There are several configuration options related to data source in Gorse:

 - `positive_feedback_types`: A list of feedback types that are considered positive feedback.
-- `negative_feedback_types`: A list of feedback types that are considered negative feedback (highest priority).
 - `read_feedback_types`: A list of feedback types that are considered read feedback.
+- `negative_feedback_types`: A list of feedback types that are considered negative feedback.
 - `positive_feedback_ttl`: Time-to-live for positive feedback in days.
 After this period, positive feedback will be ignored in recommendations.
 Default value: `0` (no expiration).
 - `item_ttl`: Time-to-live for items in days.
 After this period, items will be automatically hidden from recommendations.
 Default value: `0` (no expiration).